longsondt/Excel-Data-Cleaning-Mini-Project/README.md

 Without going into details, the cleaning operations that were performed includes:
 * Spell checking
 * Removing duplicate rows
-* Removing extra space and non printing characters
+* Removing extra space and non printing characters with TRIM and CLEAN
 * Applied number/custom formatting to monterary values or numbers
 * Modify entire column values by using advanced functions such as CONCAT